qor/sorting/README.md

 ### Sort Modes

-Sorting has defined two modes which could be used as anonymous field in model.
+Sorting has defined two modes which could be used as anonymous fields in a model.

-- Ascending mode (smallest first)
+- Ascending mode:smallest first (`sorting.Sorting`)
-- Descending mode (smallest last)
+- Descending mode: smallest last (`sorting.SortingDESC`)

-It could be used like:
+They can be used as follows:

 ```go
 // Ascending mode